United Minds or Isolated Agents? Exploring Coordination of LLMs under Cognitive Load Theory: Experiments and Results

 \section{Experiments and Results}

-This section details our experimental methodology and presents the empirical evaluation of \textit{CoThinker}.
-We first outline the experimental setup, including the base LLMs, benchmarks, and baselines.
-We then present the main results on LiveBench and CommonGen-Hard, followed by ablation studies and a discussion of our findings through the lens of Cognitive Load Theory (CLT).
+This section details our experimental methodology and empirically evaluates the CLT-driven design instantiated in \textit{CoThinker}.
+We outline the experimental setup, present main results on LiveBench \citep{livebench} and CommonGen-Hard \citep{madaan2023self}, followed by ablations and discussion through the lens of Cognitive Load Theory (CLT).